 On September 28, 2022, the Utility filed an application with the CPUC regarding the separation of the Utility's non-nuclear generation assets into a newly formed, stand-alone Utility subsidiary, Pacific Generation.
 The application, which was filed jointly with Pacific Generation, seeks to establish Pacific Generation as a separate, rate-regulated utility subject to regulation by the CPUC and contemplates the potential sale of a minority interest in Pacific Generation to one or more investors to be identified.
 The application proposes that the negotiated transaction documents would be submitted to the CPUC via an advice letter.
+On January 20, 2023, the CPUC issued a scoping memo.
+On March 30, 2023, the ALJ modified the procedural schedule, pursuant to which a proposed decision would be issued by January 2024.

 On December 13, 2022, the Utility and Pacific Generation filed an application with a similar request with the FERC and also filed a related application with the FERC requesting the transfer of certain hydro licenses to Pacific Generation.
+On May 31, 2023, the FERC issued an order approving transfer from the Utility to Pacific Generation of FERC-jurisdictional assets.